matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 ## Defining a module

 Our `main.zn` module has got a little overpopulated by now, so let's move our functions to another one called `merkle`.
-At first, create a file called `merkle.zn` in the `src` directory besides `main.zn`.
-Then, move everything above the `PublicInput` definition to that file.
+At first, create a directory.file called `merkle.zn` in the `src` directory besides `main.zn`.
+Then, move everything above the `PublicInput` definition to that directory.file.
 Our `main.zn` will now look like this:

 ```rust
 struct PublicInput {